 How to Make Gnocchi

-Perfect mashed potato tip – I use a potato ricer.
+I use a potato ricer (pictured below).
 It’s like a giant garlic press for potatoes and makes the smoothest mash.
+If you have a food mill, that works perfectly too.

-How to Make Gnocchi – Step by Step
+Homemade Gnocchi Recipe – Step by Step

 Boil peeled potatoes in a pan of boiling water.